-- The information provided is at a firm level i.e. the engagement activity covered is not necessarily directly in relation to the assets held by the Fund. - Engagement information is not included for immaterial assets (investments valued at less than £3m at 31 March 2023). - This report does not include commentary on the Fund's cash owing to the limited materiality of stewardship to this asset class.
+- Engagement information is not included for immaterial assets (investments valued at less than £1.5m at 31 March 2024). - This report does not include commentary on the Fund's cash owing to the limited materiality of stewardship to this asset class.